-Particulars 31st March 2020 31st March 2019

-Bank Guarantees / Letters of Credit 86.05 589.04

-Claims against the company not acknowledged as debts primarily towards (net of amount paid to statutory authorities):
+Particulars 31st March 2021 31st March 2020 Bank Guarantees / Letters of Credit 86.05 86.05 Claims against the company not acknowledged as debts primarily towards (net of amount paid to statutory authorities): towards sales tax 17.11 17.11

-i) towards central excise - 371.53

-ii) towards sales tax 17.11 17.11

-Claims against the company not acknowledged as debts represent demands raised by central excise and sales tax authorities, as reduced by the amounts paid by the Company.
+Claims against the company not acknowledged as debts represent demands raised by sales tax authorities, as reduced by the amounts paid by the company.
 Against these demands the company has already filed appeals with concerned appellate authorities.
-As per the experts' opinion these disputed matters are likely be decided in Company's favour and as such the management believes the ultimate outcome of the proceedings will not have a material adverse effect on the Company's financial position and results of operations.
+As per the experts' opinion these disputed matters are likely be decided in company's favour and as such the management believes the ultimate outcome of the proceedings will not have a material adverse effect on the company's financial position and results of operations.